Learn Something New

 Each week we raffle off free $$$ ($100 minimum).
 You learn, you pay off your debt, and you win extra cash toward your goals!

 What Is an Expense?

 Before you start saving, you have to know your expenses.
 Your expenses are the cost required for something or the money spent on something.
 Figuring out how much you spend is the first building block for creating a budget—which is key to saving.
-Throughout life you’ll encounter two main types of expenses-fixed and variable.
-We all encounter both and it's important to recognize them when it comes to building a master savings plan.
+Throughout life, you’ll encounter two main types of expenses: fixed and variable.
+We all encounter both, and it's important to recognize them when it comes to building a master savings plan.

 Fixed expenses are the things that cost the same each month.
 Typically they are things we need or have a legal obligation to pay.
-Examples of fixed expenses are; rent, mortgage, car payments, insurance, phone bills, and other home bills.
+Examples of fixed expenses include rent, mortgage, car payments, insurance, phone bills, and other home bills.
 They are predictable and tend to pop up monthly.

 Saving on fixed expenses is simpler than you might think.
-Even though the word “fixed” implies set expenses, you can always find cheaper alternatives by shopping around.
+Even though the word “fixed” implies set expenses, you can often find cheaper alternatives by shopping around.
 Finding a cheaper phone plan or car insurance requires a few hours of comparing plans and can end up saving you hundreds!

 When we start to try and cut back expenses, these are the things we typically start with.
 Because of their random nature, variable expenses can be tougher to cut when trying to save.
 Cutting back on that tasty Starbucks every day can be easier said than done.
 But it’s important to remember that these are the expenses we have the most control over!
 Take the time to track these expenses and see what could be cut back on.